cube-alchemy/cube-alchemy/docs/api/analytics_specs.md

 cube.get_query(query: str) -> Dict[str, Any]
 ```

-Returns the definition for a single query (dimensions, metrics, computed_metrics, and options like having).
+Returns the definition for a single query (dimensions, metrics, derived_metrics, and options like having).

 **Example:**